 Botox.
 Botox is a type of toxin produced by the bacteria Clostridium botulinum.
 It weakens or paralyzes muscles.
 Botox is often used to treat wrinkles.
 But it was also found to help some people with chronic migraines.
 The FDA approved Botox for the preventive treatment of chronic migraines in 2010.
 It is used for people who have long-term migraine headaches at least 15 days per month, with the headache lasting four hours daily or longer.
 It is thought that Botox inhibits the release of certain chemicals involved in the transmission of pain signals.

 When using medication to prevent migraines, keep these tips in mind:

 Your doctor will likely start you on a low dose and gradually increase it over time.
 It may take several months to find the best dose with the fewest side effects.

 Don't suddenly stop taking preventive medications.
 That could trigger a severe rebound headache.
 Preventive medications need to be gradually tapered off under your doctor's direction.

 Preventive migraine medications probably won't completely rid you of the headaches.
 You may still need to take acute medications when you do have a migraine attack.

 If you can't take medications or prefer not to, a device may be worth considering.
-Cefaly is the name of the first FDA-approved device for preventing migraines in people over age 18.
-The portable headband-like device uses transcutaneous electrical nerve stimulation (TENS) to stimulate the trigeminal nerve, which has been associated with migraine headaches.
-Cefaly should only be used once per day for 20 minutes, during which the user will feel a tingling or massaging sensation.
+Cefaly is the first FDA-approved device for preventing migraines in people over age 18.
+The portable headband-like device gives electrical impulses on the skin at the forehead.
+This stimulates a nerve associated with migraine headaches.
+Cefaly is used once a day for 20 minutes, and when it's on you'll feel a tingling or massaging sensation.